zhlhaohao/deepwiki-open/README.md

 - **"Missing environment variables"**: Make sure your `.env` file is in the project root and contains the required API keys
 - **"API key not valid"**: Check that you've copied the full key correctly with no extra spaces
 - **"OpenRouter API error"**: Verify your OpenRouter API key is valid and has sufficient credits
+- **"Azure OpenAI API error"**: Verify your Azure OpenAI credentials (API key, endpoint, and version) are correct and the service is properly deployed

 ### Connection Problems
 - **"Cannot connect to API server"**: Make sure the API server is running on port 8001